pippyn/icloud3/Readme.md

 *Note:* If you are a long way from home, it probably doesn't make sense to use the Waze distance.
 You probably don't have any automations that would be triggered from that far away.

+**waze_real_time**
+Waze reports the travel time estimate two ways — by taking the current, real time traffic conditions into consideration (True) or as an average travel time for the time of day (False).
+*Valid values: True, False.
+Default: False*

 **travel_time_factor**
 When using Waze and the distance from your current location to home is more than 3 kilometers/miles, the polling interval is calculated by multiplying the driving time to home by the `travel_time_factor`.
 *Default: .75*